Royal-Navy/design-system/packages/docs-site/src/library/pages/styles/spacing.md

 ---
 title: Spacing
-description: How we handle spacing and sizing in the Standards Toolkit
+description: How we handle Spacing and sizing in the Standards Toolkit
 tags: public
 pageClass: ''
 template: default